FloontArtney/LaView-F1-LV-PWF1P-W/README.md

   - This causes file X to be read into 0x82008000, where we import its contents into the U-Boot environment, then execute the variable (macro) `zz`, which reads the first 32KB of the TF/μSD card into 0x80008000, then updates the flash at 0x770000 (the JFFS2 partition).
   - This long command would not fit entirely in ppsMmcTool.txt, it would be truncated by the 63 character limit.
 By using a separate file (`X`, in this case), we can create longer commands.
   - This won't actually alter the flash, because as noted above, the U-Boot `update` command seems to be impaired in this version.
 I did not try separately erasing and writing a partition, but that might work.
 - We can run any sequence of [U-Boot commands](https://docs.u-boot.org/en/stable/usage/index.html) that we want.
+We could even set it up to boot from the TF/μSD card.

 For the serial console, note that there are *two* sets of pads that look promising.
 The ones you want are right next to the reset button.
 Remember that this is 3v3 serial, not RS-232, so use something like a Raspberry Pi to make the connection.